Emergency Naloxone Holding Service

 How to claim for Emergency Naloxone Holding Service

-- Administration which will cover when naloxone has been supplied or administered for immediate emergency use and
+- Emergency Naloxone Administered – which will cover when naloxone has been supplied or administered for immediate emergency use.

 Forename: Naloxone